minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 ### Interpreted language

 Python code is not compiled beforehand like Java is.
-It is simply read into Python line by line until the code has completed or an error is produced.
+It is just read into Python line by line until the code has completed or an error is produced.
 This can be a very nice feature, but it does mean that you will not know if your code contains any errors until you actually run it.